lf-edge/eve/api/PROFILE.md

 When device fails to apply the configuration, it SHOULD eventually stop retrying and publish the new radio status afterwards, indicating the error condition inside the `RadioStatus.config_error` field.

+### AppInfo

+Publish the current state of app instances on device to the local server.

+POST /api/v1/appinfo

+Return codes:

+* Success: `200`
+* Not implemented: `404`

+Request:

+The request mime type MUST be "application/x-proto-binary".
+The request MUST have the body of a single protobuf message of type [LocalAppInfoList](./proto/profile/local_profile.proto).

+Device publishes information repeatedly because of no expectation of persist storage inside local server.
+Device MAY throttle or cancel sending in case of Not implemented response.

 ## Security

 In addition to using a server_token it is recommended that ACLs/firewall rules are deployed so that the traffic